Shan-Ali4/Note_App/README.md

 ## Login Page
 -----

-After the successful completion of the signup, your email, password, Location, and Age are stored in the DataBase and you can log in with that credentials, if the email and password are incorrect it will fail the validation and you cannot log in to the website.
+After the signup is completed, your email, password, Location, and Age are stored in the database, and you can log in with those credentials.
+If the email and password are incorrect, the validation will fail, and you cannot log in to the website.

 ![landing page](https://raw.githubusercontent.com/Shan-Ali4/Note_App/main/Fronted/images/crop2.png "Logo Title Text 1")